Social Media Disrupts Public Record Retention

 It may be odd to still consider social media a disruptive technology.
 After all, Twitter was the most widely accessed source of information on Election Day 2016.
 Yet, social media continues to disrupt our lives, the way companies do business, and the obligations of governments and their officials in new and unforeseen ways.

-It is particularly important for government entities in Maine to consider the disruptive effect social media has on their record retention obligations.
-Maine’s Archives and Records Management Law directs state agencies and local governments to retain public records regardless of their format, medium, or characteristics.
+It is particularly important for government entities in ME to consider the disruptive effect social media has on their record retention obligations.
+ME’s Archives and Records Management Law directs state agencies and local governments to retain public records regardless of their format, medium, or characteristics.
 Tweets, Facebook posts, and Instagram pictures from government accounts may all be public records.
 This raises a number of issues that have the potential to disrupt the way state agencies and local governments communicate with the public, retain records, and maintain compliance with the law.

 - What happens if a government Twitter account replies to a question directed to it?
 Should this exchange be treated as official correspondence?